 What skills and qualifications do I need?

 A frozen ATPL is the minimum qualification required to apply for a role as a First Officer within an airline.
 This the qualification that you will attain when you complete our Integrated Flight Deck Programme.
 It is also possible to get your frozen ATPL licence through modular study, a guide which distinguishes the differences between the two routes can be found here: Modular or Integrated?

-Airline Preparation Specialists AirlinePrep have devised a simple survey which offers you insight into the type of knowledge and skills required to be a pilot.
-Take the test now and see whether becoming an airline pilot is for you: Pilot training assessment
+Airline Preparation Specialists AirlinePrep have devised a simple quiz which offers you insight into the type of knowledge and skills required to be a pilot.
+Take the test now and see whether becoming an airline pilot is for you: Pilot training assessment.